marklogic-community/marklogic-spring-batch/README.md

 }
 ```

 The next step is to create your Spring Batch [job configuration](http://docs.spring.io/spring-batch/reference/html/configureJob.html).
+The goal is to assemble the step, steps, or tasklets needed to execute a Job.
 The procedure for putting together job configuration follows the standard Spring Batch way of creating jobs.
+Each step requires an ItemReader, ItemProcessor, and ItemWriter.
+Spring Batch offers many out of the box classes for these ItemReader/Processor/Writers and they should be leveraged first before reinventing the wheel.
+MarkLogic Spring Batch offers custom ItemReader/Processor/Writer and tasklets that can also be used.
 But we have provided [several examples of custom Spring Batch processing jobs for MarkLogic](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples).

 The recommended next step is to write a job test.  **TBD**